Welcome to API Gateway Plugin Hub

 ClickHouse Logger

-The clickhouse-logger plugin pushes request and response logs to ClickHouse database in batches and supports the customization of log formats.
+The google-cloud-logging plugin pushes request and response logs in batches to Google Cloud Logging Service and supports the customization of log formats.

 Datadog